festusojo123/Instagram/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Instagram*

-**Name of your app** is a photo sharing app using Parse as its backend.
+**Instagram** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **way too many lol - 25?** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [X] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [X] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [X] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [X] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [X] User can view the last 20 posts submitted to "Instagram"
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [X] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can tap a post to view post details, including timestamp and caption.
+- [X] User can tap a post to view post details, including timestamp and caption.

 The following **optional** features are implemented:

-- [ ] Run your app on your phone and use the camera to take the photo
+- [X] Run your app on your phone and use the camera to take the photo
 - [ ] Style the login page to look like the real Instagram login page.
 - [ ] Style the feed to look like the real Instagram feed.
 - [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
 AKA, tabs for Home Feed and Profile
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [ ] Show the username and creation time for each post
+- [X] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
+- [X] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo
   - [ ] Display the profile photo with each post